- Promoty is an Estonian influencer marketing platform mostly focused on the micro- and nano-influencer segments.

 You’d think that while marketing is undoubtedly a dynamic field, quantum leaps don’t come too often, but in just the last 27 years we’ve had the internet, Google Ads, and now – influencers.

 While it’s easy to write them off as a gimmick, it’s already a $13.8B industry, a market size that has doubled in just the last two years.
 Predictions for the future are equally as impressive.
+These influencers are some of the most innovative people on the platform and they use their marketing techniques to appeal to the new wave of social media users, even going so far as to check out how to buy TikTok followers, Instagram likes, Retweets, etc. so they are engaging and becoming more visible to their target audience online.

 That’s where micro- and nano-influencers platforms like Promoty come in.